hark130/Gamemaster_Guidance/README.md

     [ ] 5.
 BUG?: Why am I printing things from the dictionary instead of parsing to class attributes and then printing?!<br>
     [ ] 6.
 AESTHETIC: Rename 'private' GG_City class attributes by prepending them with an underscore [X] 7.
-BUG: Bad things happen when you try to use new functionality without a city config file
+BUG: Bad things happen when you try to use new functionality without a city config file [ ] 8.
+BUG: Providing a population that contains a comma results in an error: ValueError: invalid literal for int() with base 10: '18,300'

 ## NOTES